-The Polish Psychoanalytic Society (PTPa) was formed in 1997.
+The Polish Psychoanalytical Society (PTPa) was formed in 1997.

-PTPa currently unites 43 members - licensed psychoanalysts, having qualified in accordance with the standards of the International Psychoanalytical Association and the 34 candidates in training.
+PTPa currently lists 54 members - licensed psychoanalysts, having qualified in accordance with the standards of the International Psychoanalytical Association, among them 15 training analysts,10 child analysts and the 34 candidates in training.

 For further information please visit the Society's own website shown above.